 How to paint a black & white portrait in Oils

-Have you been practising your drawing for years yet making the jump to paint always seems to end in an underwhelming finish?
+Have you been practising your portrait drawing for years yet making the jump to oil portrait painting always seems to end in an underwhelming finish?

 Or do you walk around portrait galleries in awe with the question, ‘How do they do that?’